["trends"]

 Two Zombie cocktails with lime wheel garnish

 Let’s introduce the Zombie cocktail—if you haven’t already tried this easy fruity cocktail recipe.
-This tiki bar classic is a tad potent, shaken up with equal measures of Appleton Estate Jamaica Rum and Wray and Nephew overproof rum, lime juice, pineapple juice, and grenadine.
+This tiki bar classic is a tad potent, shaken up with equal measures of Appleton Estate Jamaica Rum (opens in new window) and Wray and Nephew overproof rum (opens in new window), lime juice, pineapple juice, and grenadine.
 The double rum kick is balanced with the super sweet juice and grenadine combo.
 If you’re not under the shade of a palm tree, make sure you have a colourful umbrella bursting out of the top of your glass for all the retro vibes.

 Also see: Caribbean Inspiration: 10 Falernum Cocktails To Try